Why Are Suitcase Record Players Bad? The Honest Answer for Beginners

-So you go online… and there it is: the $50 suitcase record player.
+So you go online…and there it is: the $50 suitcase record player.
 It’s cheap, it looks retro, and it promises to spin your records.
-And honestly, this is exactly why suitcase players will never die.
-They’re the easiest “yes” in vinyl.
+Looks promising, so you go ahead and checkout without taking much of a second look.

-But here’s the catch: buying a $50 suitcase player is like ordering a McDouble and expecting a gourmet dinner at The French Laundry.
-Yeah sure, it’s food, it works, it’s built for convenience – like rolling through the McDonald’s drive-through – but it’s not quality.
+But here’s the catch: buying a $50 suitcase player is like ordering a McDouble and expecting a gourmet dinner at a Michelin star restauraunt.
+Yeah sure, it’s food, it works, it’s built for convenience (like rolling through the McDonald’s drive-through) but it’s not quality, far from it.
 And it’s definitely not the same experience you were imagining.

 Same idea here.
-These players are designed to be affordable, not accurate, and definitely not durable.
+These record players are designed to be affordable, not accurate, and definitely not durable.

 This guide isn’t here to tell you your Crosley or Victrola is trash.
-It’s here to show what’s actually going on under the hood, why the problems keep happening, how to make your setup safer if you already own one, and what to look for if you ever decide to upgrade.
+It’s here to show what you should actually know about suitcase record players before you buy, how to make your player safer if you already own one, and what to look for if you ever decide to upgrade.

 Table of Contents